garciart/pipeline-demo/03-jenkins-container/03-jenkins-container.md

     cd demorepo
     ```

 12. Ensure your local repository is up-to-date with the remote repository.
-When prompted for the repository password, enter ***"Change.Me.123"***:
+If prompted for the repository password, enter ***"Change.Me.123"***:

     ```bash
-    svn update
+    svn update --non-interactive --username 'svnuser' --password 'Change.Me.123'
     ```

 13. Create a Jenkinsfile: